Rudy Giuliani has a long, shady history with Ukraine

 On Friday, the Washington Post reported that Giuliani planned to participate in a panel led by Glazyev at the same conference in Armenia this year.
 Giuliani canceled his plans to attend after the Post‘s report.
 He said he decided not to attend after learning that Russian President Vladimir Putin planned to go.
 “If Putin’s going it’s easy,” he said in a text.

-This was just one gig that forms part of Giuliani’s lucrative post-mayoral career as a roving international security consultant and high-priced lawyer.
+These gigs form part of Giuliani’s lucrative post-mayoral career as a roving international security consultant and high-priced lawyer.
 That career has continued, even after Trump brought Giuliani onto his personal legal team with a mandate to take a combative approach against Mueller’s investigation.
 Giuliani provides not only pro-bono legal assistance for Trump, but, he says, political advice, and reportedly he acts as somewhat of a personal emissary for the president.
 All the while, Giuliani has shrugged off questions of whether clients, including foreign interests, are paying him and his firm as he functions as Trump’s consigliere.
 And he has refused to comprehensively identify his clients.
 He claims that he does not need to register as a foreign agent with the Justice Department under the Foreign Agents Registration Act—which would require him to disclose details of his work for overseas clients—because he does no lobbying in the United States for foreign entities and instead merely provides security advice to any client he has abroad.

-But at least one former Giuliani client disputes Giuliani’s claims about his work.
+But at least one former client disputes Giuliani’s claims about his work.
 “I would call him the lobbyist for Kharkiv and Ukraine—this is stated in the contract,” Fuks told the New York Times in March.
 “It is very important for me that such person as Giuliani tells people that we are a good country, that people can do business with us.
 That’s what we would like to bring to America’s leaders.”
 Neither Giuliani nor Fuks has made their contract public.
 Giuliani has declined to say what he and his firm were paid for the work.

 Seven Senate Democrats, including Elizabeth Warren (D-Mass.), pressed the Justice Department this week to investigate whether Giuliani is violating foreign lobbying law.
 “Like any other American, Mr. Giuliani has legal obligations to report his work on behalf of foreign clients,” they wrote, “and the Department of Justice should not give him preferential treatment or exempt him from his obligation just because he is the President’s personal attorney.”